hiiamboris/red-view-test-system-gitlab-mirror/README.md

 ### Nitpicky testing

-Together with the success score, the system (once matures a bit) will provide an option to compare each image captured during a test run with a corresponding image from a previous test run, thus allowing to detect and flag even the tiniest deviations, which can never be reliably covered by the test logic (due to cross-platform differences).
+It should be obvious that the cross-platform and cross-user reproducibility of test results is much lower than on the same machine and same OS.
+If we only apply (quite forgiving) cross-platform success criteria, we risk a lot of minor changes (possible regressions) on a single platform to go unnoticed.

+So, together with the success score, the system detects slightest deviations in test results between consecutive test runs and highlights that.
 Deviations like the loss of font anti-alias or a shift by one pixel.

-The system will display such deviations for an overview and approval, so the user may decide if it qualifies as a regression or an improvement.
+Future: Ideally I want it to evolve from side-by-side comparison of 2 result sets into a timeline-aware analysis tool where it will be able to pinpoint an exact commit where a regression (or improvement) happened.

 ### Manual tests